To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Price: for 28-pound bag

-We sifted through some large breed puppy food reviews and found Holistic Select to have the best.
+We sifted through some large breed puppy food reviews and found Holistic Select to have the best puppy food for large breeds.
 This kibble includes probiotics, healthy fiber, digestive enzymes, and more to help your pup feel her best from the inside out.
-With 23% protein, 12% fat, and 3.5% fiber, this is a protein-packed option for your large breed puppy.
+With 23% protein, 12% fat, and 3.5% fiber, this is a protein-packed option for your large-breed puppy.
 Some key ingredients include apples, beef, blueberries, chicken, lamb, potatoes, pumpkin, and tomatoes.

 |No artificial colors or flavors||Only one flavor for large puppy breed|